Connect with us

 Finally, since a single Nautilus unit would be light and relatively cheap to produce, it would be possible to put dozens of them into orbit.
 Our current design is in fact not a single telescope, but a constellation of 35 individual telescope units.

 Each individual telescope would be an independent, highly sensitive observatory able to collect more light than Webb.
-But the real power of Nautilus would from turning all the individual telescopes toward a single target.
+But the real power of Nautilus would come from turning all the individual telescopes toward a single target.

 By combining data from all the units, Nautilus’ light-collecting power would equal a telescope nearly 10 times larger than Webb.
 With this powerful telescope, astronomers could search hundreds of exoplanets for atmospheric gases that may indicate extraterrestrial life.